catsky/rebang/README.md

 4. enable **MySQL** on your sinaapp
 5. enable **Storage** on your sinaapp, and create a new domain with name of **attachment**, remember set the anti-stealing-link to false
 6. upload the folder of '1' to your sinaapp via SVN
-6. access the homepage of your app, db schema will be creatd automatically.
+7. access the homepage of your app, db schema will be created automatically.
-7. Done and enjoy:)
+8. Done and enjoy:)

 ## Having Problems getting set up?
 Any issues, please contact me via zhdhui at gmail.com